Account-level reporting in Amplitude

 4. Optionally, search for a specific group or group property.

 Group property searches must follow the syntax of name = value.
-They are restricted to groups that have been active in the last six months.
-Amplitude will search across all historical values held by the property, and not just most recent group property value.
+These searches only cover groups that have been active in the last six months.
+Amplitude searches across all historical values held by the property, and not just most recent group property value.
 Use quotes for multi-word strings.
-Delimiters like commas or semi-colons should not be used.
+Avoid delimiters like commas or semi-colons whenever possible.
 Spaces are optional.

-Clicking on an account will take you to that account’s page, where you can view the account’s properties and activities.
+Clicking on an account takes you to that account’s page, where you can view the account’s properties and activities.

-If you're using the User Look-up to verify events and the properties set with them, they will not be visible in the Info view.
+If you're using the User Look-up to verify events and the properties set with them, they aren't visible in the Info view.
 You can find them by clicking Raw instead.

 Set properties at the group level